 The Cartoon that Caused a Racquet - Lessons This Week

-My news feed has been filled with the thoughts and opinions of my friends, family and colleagues on the Serena Williams cartoon in the Herald Sun this week.
+My news feed has been filled with the thoughts and opinions of my friends, family and colleagues on the Serena Williams cartoon in the Herald Sun these past few weeks.

 People have asked me my opinion on the matter, and I’ve felt like I’ve had to tread the line very carefully so as not to offend people.
 For some reason, everyone I know seems to be taking this debate to heart, even when some of them don’t have any reason to do so.